 At the VictoryLand dog track in Alabama, officials suspected that a malfunctioning heating system at a kennel caused 23 greyhounds to slowly die.5 At least 37 dogs kenneled at Ebro Greyhound Park in Florida died of starvation and dehydration at the hands of their trainer, who was charged with felony cruelty to animals.
 Dogs who were found alive in his care had duct tape wrapped tightly around their necks.7 In 2005, 73 greyhounds died in a West Virginia kennel that went up in flames because of a faulty ceiling fan.
 Only five years earlier, more than 50 dogs had died from heatstroke when an air conditioner malfunctioned in a kennel owned by the same man.8

 Help and Hope

 Greyhounds are usually gentle, quiet, and friendly, and some lucky dogs are placed in caring homes.
 Reputable adoption groups, funded by donations and staffed by volunteers, save as many retired greyhounds as they can.
 There are greyhound rescue groups in the U.S., the U.K., and Western Europe.

 Although adoption helps, the only way to ultimately end greyhound abuse is to put an end to racing.
 The industry is slowly dying because of competition from casinos and a lack of interest from younger gamblers who are looking for games with faster action.
 The Miami Herald reports that the amount wagered annually at Florida’s 16 remaining dog tracks dropped from $620 million to $300 million over a 10-year period.14 The Washington Post noted the dwindling numbers of breeders, bettors, and purses and concluded that “the sport has declined so sharply even its aficionados see no real hope for its revival.”15

-Dog racing continues in Alabama, Arizona, Arkansas, Florida, Iowa, Texas, and West Virginia.16 Texas will close it’s remaining track the first of 2016.17 However, even states that have banned dog racing may still permit off-track or satellite wagering and the breeding of racing dogs.
+Dog racing continues in Alabama, Arizona, Arkansas, Florida, Iowa and West Virginia.16 Texas will close it’s remaining track the first of 2016.17 However, even states that have banned dog racing may still permit off-track or satellite wagering and the breeding of racing dogs.
 In an attempt to revive dog racing, some state legislatures and lobbyists are rewriting gambling laws to allow the tracks to install slot machines and video lottery terminals.
 GREY2KUSA is lobbying for legislation to put an end to greyhound racing.